eved1018/InterfaceExtension/ReadMe.md

 python main.py
 ```
 ### Command Line Arguments:
 * -pdb: RCSB PDB id, if not provided you will be prompted to select one.
-If it is is in the `input` folder it will be used.
+If it is is in the input/ folder it will be used.
 Otherwise it will be downloaded from the RCSB.
 * -qc: Query chain to find extended positions on.
 * -ic: partner chain.
 * -sr: solvent radius for extention (default 4.4).